atlassian/react-beautiful-dnd/docs/api/draggable.md

 - `isDragDisabled`: A flag to control whether or not the `<Draggable />` is permitted to drag.
 You can use this to implement your own conditional drag logic.
 It will default to `false`.
 - `disableInteractiveElementBlocking`: A flag to opt out of blocking a drag from interactive elements.
 For more information refer to the section _Interactive child elements within a `<Draggable />`_
+- `shouldRespectForceTouch`: Whether or not the _drag handle_ should respect force touch interactions.
+This defaults to `true` in order to play as nicely as possible with browsers.
+However, heavy presses can cancel a drag.
+This can be frustrating for users.
+By setting `shouldRespectForceTouch` to `false`, force touch interactions will have `event.preventDefault()` called on them and the user will be able to use any amount of pressure for a touch drag.

 ## Children function (render props / function as child)